Classes and Objects

 return self.radius * 2

-Attributes are variables that hold data for an object of a particular class and methods are functions that operate on that data.
-In the above example, radius
+Attributes are variables that hold data for an object and methods are functions that operate on that data.
+In the Circle

 Class methods must have self

-as the first argument, which refers to the object instance of the class that the method is called on.
+as the first argument, which refers to the object instance being operated on.

 Creating an object